 The next big eclipse will be one like no other—as it will only be seen in Antarctica.
 A total solar eclipse set for December 4, 2021, will turn already-awe-inspiring Antarctica cruises, including many South Georgia cruises, into mind-blowing, truly once-in-a-lifetime experiences.
 Get in the path of totality aboard one of these special polar eclipse cruise departures.
 We detail 11 sailings aboard 11 different expedition ships below, with space filling up fast as the timing closes in.
 Start your trip search here then contact our experts for a personalized recommendation on which trip and ship is best for your interests to truly do it right.

 Polar Ships Sailing During Antarctica 2021 Eclipse

 With this powerful event, 2021 is a year many astronomers, umbraphiles and Antarctica fans have been preparing for for years.
 December 4th, 2021, will be an impressive moment only a few will witness.
-The following ships are already positioning themselves for prime Antarctica eclipse viewing.
-We will update this post as more eclipse cruise departures are announced.
+The following ships and trips are positioning themselves for prime Antarctica eclipse viewing: